douglasparker/label-sync/README.md

 That's where Forgejo Label Sync comes in to save the day!
 Here is how it works!

-1. You setup `settings.json` with your forgejo instance url, apikey, and include / exclude filters if you want them.
+1. You setup `settings.json` with your forgejo instance url, api key, and include / exclude filters if you want them.

 2. You create a `labels.json` that defines all of your labels as you want them.